Today's Bible Reading: Luke 11

 Reflecting and Thinking

-Today's chapter is part of a section of Luke's gospel that is unique to the Gospels.
-In this section (chapters 10-18), Luke shares many events from Jesus' life that are not recounted in the other Gospels.
-More than in any other section of Luke's Gospel, we are able to read the teachings of Jesus.
+Today's chapter is part of a longer section of Luke's gospel that is unique.
+In the extended section (chapters 10-18), Luke shares many events and teachings from Jesus' life that are not recounted in the other Gospels.
+More than in any other part of Luke's Gospel, in this section we read the teachings of Jesus.

 Jesus' teachings in Luke make clear that we are in a spiritual battle.
 The battle involves prayer, the Holy Spirit, loyalties, and perseverance.
 It involves repentance and attitudes.
 Many details of the spiritual battle are difficult to discern, but one truth is abundantly clear: God blesses those who hear and keep the word of God!

-Can success in the spiritual battle really be so easy--simply hear and obey God's Word?
-Are we among those who want some difficult thing, as did Naaman in the Old Testament (2 Kings 5)?
+Can success in the spiritual battle really be so easy -- simply hear and obey God's Word?
+Are we among those who want some difficult or amazing thing, as did Naaman in the Old Testament (2 Kings 5)?
 Are we among the throngs who seek the spectacular?
 Are we less than satisfied with the simple admonition to keep the word of God?
-Notice how this theme continues in the next paragraph which describes those who would prefer seeing miraculous signs to accepting the simple teaching of the Bible.
+Notice how this theme continues in the next paragraph which describes those who would prefer to see miraculous signs rather than to accept the simple teaching of the Bible.